openMF/mifos-gazelle/docs/MIFOSX.md

 | `[CORE]` | Available through the deployed Fineract, not separately configured or demoed by Gazelle |
 | `[ -- ]` | Not in Gazelle's current MifosX scope |

-\* Reports is integrated and rendering, with one upstream dependency outstanding — see [Reports Module](#reports-module-pentaho).
+\* The reporting plugin is deployed and its reports are registered, but running one fails until a fixed plugin release ships upstream — see [Reports Module](#reports-module-pentaho).

 MySQL and Kafka are not used by the MifosX Gazelle deployment.